neolution-ch/als-context/README.md

 ## Caveats

 :warning: This package only works on the node.js environment not in the browser!
-So make sure you only require it in on the client side, for example like this:
+So make sure you only require / import it in on the server side, for example like this:

 ```typescript
 if (typeof window === "undefined") {